Sabina085/mini-projects-deep-learning/README.md

 2) Mini-Project on Deep Reinforcement Learning

-By using the Deep Q-Learning (DQN) algorithm, an agent is trained to learn from scratch a policy that maximizes its reward (a rat needs to collect cheese, while avoiding poisonous cells).
+By using the DQN algorithm, an agent is trained to learn from scratch a policy that maximizes its reward (a rat needs to collect cheese, while avoiding poisonous cells).